wcesarpsv/orcs/documents/inventory/wjs_inventory_sign_out.md

 1. After verification, the warehouse will issue the WJS units and components.
 2. All issued items will be recorded under the technician’s inventory.
-3. During each service call, the technician must capture a **clear photograph of the WJS serial number** directly from the sign.
+3. During each service call, the technician must capture a **clear photograph of the WJS serial number sign** directly from the sign.

 ---

 ### Example: WJS serial number photo

-The image below shows how the WJS serial number should be photographed for inventory control.
+The image below shows how the WJS serial number sign should be photographed for inventory control.

 ![WJS serial number example](images/wjs_serial_number_example.jpg)